Step-by-Step Guide to Replacing a Toilet

 When it comes to do-it-yourself home improvement, few projects strike fear in the hearts of homeowners quite like toilets.
 It just seems like so many things could go terribly, horribly wrong, doesn’t it?
-No one likes the thought of making a mistake that involves sewage.
+No one likes the thought of making a mistake that involves sewage thus requiring a plumbing rough-in guide.

 Fortunately, replacing a toilet is a much less complex task than most homeowners realize.
 If you have the right materials and a tiny bit of know-how, the chances of a major disaster are slim.

-Here’s a step-by-step guide to replacing a toilet.
+Here’s a step-by-step plumbing rough-in guide to replacing a toilet.

 Step 1: Gather Your Supplies